dickermoshe/zmanim-rust/README.md

 TODO: Remove unwrap from this entire codebase
 TODO: Add no_std tests
-TODO: document that users shold create with datetimes that have 0:00 oclock
+TODO: document that users shold create with datetimes that have 0:00 oclock ensure we can compile no_Std

+- Include a changelog
+- restrict the submodules to a specific tag
+- Update github description
+Compare datetimes without converting to timestamps in tests

 # Jew-SDK